Amex Platinum Benefits: What To Do After Getting Your Card

 Add Your Card to Uber for Trip Credits

-The American Express Platinum card gives you $200 in credits toward Uber rides split up across all 12 months.
+The American Express Platinum card gives you up to $200 in credits toward Uber rides split up across all 12 months.
 You get $15 every month and $35 to round out the year in December.
 However, getting these credits isn’t automatic, either.
 You’ll have to punch in your card details into your Uber account as a form of payment through the app.
 Once your card is in the system, the app will track how many credits you have available.

 These credits reset every month, and any unused portion will not roll over to the next month.
 So make sure to use them up each month.
 Need a way to use up your remaining credits?
 They work for UberEats, Uber’s food delivery service, too!